atreyasha/spp-explainability/docs/develop.md

             2.  re-do bolding in tables to be more intuitive and improve descriptions in captions

-            3.  mention that regex was converted to NFA for visualizatio -\> link back to background conceptsn purposes or change terminology here
+            3.  mention that regex was converted to NFA for visualization -\> link back to background concepts or change terminology here

             4.  add a mention of which model with exact specifications was used for the neuron and regex sampling for clarity